Nancypatel1103/ComplianceClient/AP-UTILITY-TOOL-CHECKING/AP-Utility-tool-checking.md

 - getEndPointUrl
 - register

-If `endpoint` is not set in UCI configuration, CE would not make an API call to `register`.
-After a successful `register` request, If CE is assigned to a user, the `register` service will store `deviceId` and `authToken` in the UCI configuration.
-Stored values on CE can be read using the command
+If `endpoint` is not set in UCI configuration, The Device would not make an API call to `register`.
+After a successful `register` request, If the Device is assigned to a user, the `register` service will store `deviceId` and `authToken` in the UCI configuration.
+Stored values on the Device can be read using the command

 ```bash
 uci get gwc.globals.device_id
 uci get gwc.globals.authToken

 ```
-If `device_id` and `authToken` are already set in the UCI configuration, CE would not make a `register` API call.
+If `device_id` and `authToken` are already set in the UCI configuration, Device would not make a `register` API call.

 ## Device also stored register requests and responses in files.